ChaitanyaKulkarni1111/OOPD-Assignment2/README.md

 ## Question 2
 This program models the structure of academic departments at IIIT-Delhi, where each department consists of a head and four additional faculty members.
 It creates classes to represent each department and the faculty members, including their roles and responsibilities.
 The program provides functionality to fetch room numbers and telephone numbers for each faculty member, facilitating easy access to contact information within the academic structure.

+## Question 3
+- Developed an escalation matrix to handle complaints, allowing issues unresolved for more than three days to be escalated to higher authorities based on the seniority of positions within the departments.

 ```bash
 # Compile the source file for Question1
 g++ -c OOPD_Q1.cpp